 Epcot Tips to Have a Great Vacation

 Anybody who has ever visited Epcot will have a list of tips for a future visit.
-Here is a selection of ours which we have learnt from previous visits.
-Learning from other guest experiences including their mistakes is a great way to create your Ultimate Epcot Plan.
+Here is a selection of ours which we have learned from previous visits.

 The current pavilions in Future World are:

-Spaceship Earth is one of the most recognisable structures in any theme park.
+Spaceship Earth is one of the most recognizable structures in any theme park.
 Inside is a 15-minute ride that shows the advancement of human communication.
-It is a dark ride and is built on an omnimover system.
 There is a post-ride exhibit called Project Tomorrow: Inventing the Wonders of the Future.

 Test Track does close whenever there is inclement weather.
 In our opinion, you should try and book your Fastpass for the morning to avoid afternoon storms.

 Riding Clamobiles guests take an underwater trip in The Seas with Nemo & Friends.
 The ride includes views of a massive aquarium which you can explore further after the ride.

 Turtle Talk with Crush is an interactive animated show where guests can ask questions to Crush from Finding Nemo.
 I find the animation of Turtle Talk very impressive and the entire family seem to enjoy the show.